theglitchmaster64/airgraphs/README.md

 # airgraphs
-my implementation of the material taught in the Pentesters for Pandas course on pentesteracademy
+my implementation of the concepts taught in the Pentesters for Pandas course on pentesteracademy